How To Clean Motorcycle Chain At Home – Detailed Video Guide

 So we encourage you to just stick with kerosene, and as soon as you use kerosene and see how well it works you’ll be sold.

-The final thing we recommend you get hold of before you start as a grunge brush available from Amazon.
+The final thing we recommend you get hold of before you start as a grunge brush available from AmazonOpens in a new tab..
 It’s less than 15 bucks and you should be able to find it at your local motorcycle dealer, and if not it’s readily available online.

 Another great little product that will make the job easier is a spiral brush made by Tirox.
 Available for about the same price.